Written By: Amjad Ali Rind

 Several studies revealed that exercise helps the mind to stay cool and calm.
 Moreover, these studies found that the mental benefits of physical activity help to fight against depression and anxiety.
-Exercise improves mood and helps people to block negative thoughts or distract from day to day worries and decreases stress.
-Exercising with others increases social contacts.
-Regular exercise changes the chemical levels of the brain like stress hormones, serotonin and endorphins.
+Exercise improves mood and helps people to block negative thoughts or distract from day-to-day worries and decreases stress.
+Exercising with others increases social contact.
+Regular exercise changes the chemical levels of the brain like stress hormones, serotonin, and endorphins.

 Exercise Improves Mood

 There are numerous positive effects of exercise on mental health.
-Regular exercise to boost mood and leaves a profound impact on mental health.
+Regular exercise boosts mood and leaves a profound impact on mental health.
 It relieves stress, helps to better sleep, improves functions of memory, and boosts the overall mood of a person.
-Research indicates that modest exercise regularly can make a huge difference in people’s life and get psychological benefits of physical activity
+Research indicates that modest exercise regularly can make a huge difference in people’s lives and get psychological benefits from physical activity

 Mental Barriers to Exercise